-Join Deke McClelland for an in-depth discussion in this video Using master pages, part of Up and Running with InDesign.
+Join Deke McClelland for an in-depth discussion in this video Using master pages, part of Learning InDesign (2011).

 In this exercise, I'm going to show you how to exploit master pages, which allow you to repeat text and graphic elements over multiple pages inside of a document.
 You can also establish footers and folios which include page numbers.
 I'm working inside of a document called Repeating elements.indd.
 It's found inside the exercise files folder.
 And notice that page 1 of this document includes this header info, which shows me the name of my company, Grunbyte Inc., as well as this little text here, eco-friendly technology.

 Now let's say I want to repeat that information on each and every page.
 Well, so far, I've failed to accomplish that.
 If I press Alt+Page Down, or Option+Page Down on the Mac, in order to advance to pages 2 and 3, you can see there is no header info.
 Now I suppose I could go ahead and copy that header and paste it onto each and every page, but not only would that be inefficient, it would also prevent me from making automated modifications to that header in the future.
 So what I'm going to do instead is place that header onto a master page.
 I'll press Alt+Page Up, or Option+Page Up on the Mac, in order to go back to page 1 and then, using my selection tool, I will draw a marquee.